1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Symptoms

-Eosinophilic Duodenitis occurs when an excessive number of eosinophils (a type of white blood cell) collect in the duodenum, the first part of your small intestine.
-These cells trigger irritation and inflammation, leading to digestive discomfort and other symptoms.
-A gastroenterologist will confirm the diagnosis through an endoscopy and tissue biopsy.
+Eosinophilic Duodenitis occurs when there is an over accumulation of a group of white blood cells called eosinophils in the first section of your small intestine known as the duodenum.
+This causes irritation and inflammation of these cells, leading to discomfort in the digestive system and other ailments.
+The identification depends on a gastroenterologist who will establish the diagnosis by using an endoscopy and tissue biopsy.

 Common Symptoms